-How to find awesome caming spots in Australia
+How to find amazing camping sites in Australia for campervans

-Getting ready to start your Australia road trip?
+Ready for your Aussie road trip?
 Looking for info about camping in Australia?
-Awesome, all info can be found here.
-We've collected a wide range of info that'll tell you about where to go and stay.
+Awesome.
+We've collected a wide range of info that'll tell you about where to go and how to find amazing camping sites in Australia for campervans.
 Check it out.

 Where to go in Australia?